aaronicsubstances/scalable-ipc/README.md

 data transfer length, pdu length, and sequence numbers are signed 32-bit integers. timestamp is 64-bit signed integer.

-protocol version, opcode, error_code, message id and session id cannot be all zeros.
+protocol version, opcode, error_code, message id and owner id cannot be all zeros.

 all strings are utf8-encoded.